The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 One notable aspect of the setting is that most everybody is low on basic empathy.
 They have, at best, execrable people skills.

-This is likely a combination of toxic stress, traumatic shocks, dire poverty, lack of education, toxic media and entertainment, cheap narcotics (though the game only mentions alcohol), high casualty rate, etc. etc..
+This is likely a combination of toxic stress, traumatic shocks, dire poverty, lack of education, toxic media and entertainment, cheap narcotics (though the game only mentions alcohol), high casualty rates, etc. etc..

 Off the top of my head, there’s but a small handful of characters who seem to be functioning human beings (Helena Pierce, and to a lesser extent Mad Moxxi and the Siren Maya).
 Even people who’d like to have human relations, like Roland and Lilith, make a mess of it.
-Since they have so little experience and reference points.
+Since they have so little experience and so few examples.

 Now, yes, this isn’t necessarily conductive to role-playing.
 But Pandora is exceptionally bad – other planets might allow for better human development.